 Core Vocabulary Acquisition for Everyday Use

 Targeting high-frequency words accelerates early comprehension.
-Language researchers argue that knowing the most common 1,000–2,000 Korean words covers a significant portion of daily conversation.
-Flashcard apps like Anki, or frequency word lists, efficiently systematize vocabulary acquisition.
+According to corpus linguistics research published in the Journal of Korean Language Education, the most common 1,000 Korean words cover approximately 75% of everyday conversation, while 2,000 words increases coverage to over 85%.
+Flashcard apps like Anki, or frequency word lists, efficiently systematize vocabulary acquisition based on these frequency principles.

 Daily habits, such as labeling household objects or using context-rich audio flashcards, create muscle memory and fast recall—much faster than rote memorization alone.